 Climate “surprises”

-Climate “surprises” are the extreme or unexpected events that cause the most damage to human health and property, including abrupt and marked changes in average temperature or altered patterns of storms, floods, droughts, and wildfire.
+Climate “surprises” are the extreme or unexpected events that cause the most damage to human health and property.
+The list includes abrupt and marked changes in average temperature or altered patterns of storms, floods, droughts, and wildfire.
 These events take place so rapidly and unexpectedly that human or natural systems often have difficulty adapting.

 Rising spring temperatures, for example, have led to a shift from snow to rain in early spring (Whitlock et al. 2017).
 In addition, snowpack melts more rapidly in spring, resulting in ice jams and streams overflowing their banks, with sometimes disastrous consequences.
 Severe spring floods have occurred in snow-fed streams in Montana throughout history (NOAAd undated), but recent years have seen unusually large floods on the Missouri, Musselshell, Poplar, Powder, and Yellowstone rivers (Whitlock et al. 2017).
 These events have led to extensive property and infrastructure damage, as well as loss of human lives.
 Although it is difficult to predict spring flood events with certainty, they are likely to increase in frequency and severity in the future.
 Climate projections suggest that the seasonal shift from snow to rain will occur earlier, as will the date of peak spring runoff.
-Peak runoff on most headwater streams in Montana now occurs 10-20 days earlier than in 1948, and by the end of the century the date of peak run off is projected to occur 5-35 days earlier than during the period from 1951-1980 (Stewart et al. 2004).
+Peak runoff on most headwater streams in Montana now occurs 10-20 days earlier than in 1948, and by the end of the century, the date of peak run off is projected to occur 5-35 days earlier than during the period from 1951-1980 (Stewart et al. 2004).

-Another consequence of the earlier snowmelt is less water available in late summer, increasing the risk of drought.
+Another consequence of earlier snowmelt is less available water in late summer, increasing the risk of drought.
 Drought can be long term—Montana suffered a 307-week drought starting May 2000 (NIDIS undated)—or short.
-In the latter category are “flash droughts,” a recently coined phrase which describes a rapid shift from wet to dry conditions following just a few weeks of hot, dry weather.
+In the latter category are “flash droughts,” a recently coined phrase that describes a rapid shift from wet to dry conditions following just a few weeks of hot, dry weather.

 Regardless of length of drought, the impacts to human health can range from respiratory issues due to poor air quality from fires or dust storms; to gastrointestinal strife due to declining drinking water quality and/or sanitation services; to increased disease carried by vectors such as mosquitos that are better able to breed in stagnant waters (CDCa undated).